hamdi-bouasker/Cipher-Shield/README.md

 **Compile the code:**

 - Open the project in Visual Studio
 - In *SecureStorage.cs*, insert your own hex keys.The hex key should be 32 bytes.
+Or for testing, use the ones provided.
 - Click on *Build* -> *Build Solution*